-The License is subject to a five-year work commitment.
-We have completed the first year of this work commitment and in this first year we conducted geological and geophysical studies including interpretation of existing seismic data.
-In management's view, the geotechnical work completed in the first year was sufficient to satisfy this requirement, and we filed our report in this connection with the South Australian government.
-We have received no comments from the government relating to this report.
+The Nike 3D Seismic Survey completion was reported to the South Australian government on November 24, 2016..
+In management's view, the geotechnical work completed in the first and second years was sufficient to satisfy the License work requirements, and our reports in connection with these activities filed in a timely manner with the South Australian government.
+We have received no comments from the government relating to work described in those reports.